 Greetings!
 Welcome to the web blog of Her Majesty’s Research Airship Flamel, a depository of arcane bits of information about history, Victoriana, and steampunk.

 I began this blog in June, 2014 as I was finishing up my first novel To Rule the Skies, a steampunk adventure novel.
-The hero of the story is Professor Nicodemus Boffin, who commands Her Majesty’s Research Airship Flamel on a voyage of discovery, mystery, and adventure.
+The hero of the story is Professor Nicodemus Boffin, who commands Her Majesty’s Research Airship Flamel on a voyage of scientific discovery, mystery, and adventure.

 In the process of writing and researching the book, I would come across a myriad of interesting facts, historical coincidences, and other bits of information that I thought too good not to share.
 So started this blog.

 Who am I?
-I am a scientist, a chemist by training, who has always been interested in writing, although until recently exclusively technical and non-fiction writing.
+I am a scientist, a chemist by training, who has always been interested in writing, although until recently this has been exclusively technical and non-fiction writing.
 One day back around the summer of 2012, I wrote the start of a story, a one-page teaser about a Victorian scientist and his airship being waylaid by airpirates.
-I showed it to my two teenaged sons and asked them if they wanted to see what came next.
+I showed it to my two then teenaged sons and asked them if they wanted to see what came next.
 Happily they did, and my first beta readers gave me the confidence I needed to continue writing.